Medically reviewed by Drugs.com. Last updated on Sep 6, 2020.

 Alfuzosin: May enhance the hypotensive effect of Blood Pressure Lowering Agents.
 Monitor therapy

 Antipsychotic Agents (Second Generation [Atypical]): May diminish the therapeutic effect of Anti-Parkinson Agents (Dopamine Agonist).
-Management: Consider using an alternative antipsychotic agent when possible in patients with Parkinson disease.
-If an atypical antipsychotic is necessary, consider using clozapine or quetiapine, which may convey the lowest interaction risk.
+Management: Consider avoiding atypical antipsychotic use in patients with Parkinson disease.
+If an atypical antipsychotic is necessary, consider using clozapine, quetiapine, or ziprasidone at lower initial doses, or a non-dopamine antagonist (eg, pimavanserin).
 Consider therapy modification

 Blood Pressure Lowering Agents: May enhance the hypotensive effect of Hypotension-Associated Agents.
 Monitor therapy